arielseidman/K-Means_Clustering/Plants_nb.md

-The plot indicates that the data set does not contain two clearly distinct clusters, as it looks more like a single group of points split into two parts rather than two isolated clusters.
+The plot indicates that the data set does not contain two clearly distinct clusters, as it looks more like a single group of points split into two parts rather than two isolated groups.

 ### Probability Matrix